topikachu/ev3dev/Using-Motors.md

 You can read the motor state at any time.
 Since we're not driving the motor at all yet,the `state` attribute will simply return "idle".

 ```
-user@ev3dev:~$ cat /sys/class/tacho-motor/outB:motor:tacho/state
+user@ev3dev:~$ cat /sys/class/tacho-motor/tacho-motor2/state
 idle
 ```

-We'll learn more about the different states that the motor driver can have in more advanced guides.
+We'll learn more about the different states that the motor driver can have in the next tutorial - [Using Motors - Run Forever](https://github.com/mindboards/ev3dev/wiki/Using-Motors-Run-Forever).